Harmful Substances

 How Do I Prevent Pollution?

 In Washington State, there is no law banning people from washing their cars in their driveways, but there are laws that specify what can and cannot be released into storm drains.
-Regulations on residential car washing are clearly for the benefit of the citizens of Washington State, the condition of the
+Regulations on residential car washing are clearly for the benefit of the citizens of Washington State, the condition of the Puget Sound, and the marine life living there.

 The Puget Sound

 It is estimated that more than $5.5 billion is gained during the fishing season every year in the Northwest, and with that comes thousands of jobs for Washington State residents.
+Stormwater pollution is a leading contributor in the death of the very salmon that provide this great economic foundation.

 The Puget Sound is also a major source of amusement and provides citizens with a plethora of recreational choices such as boating, fishing, and playing on the beaches.